luinemauricio/luinemauricio/README.md

 Iniciei essa jornada amparada por uma rede linda de mulheres, que é a <a href="https://github.com/reprograma" target="_blank">{Reprograma}</a>, e sigo minha viagem apreciando os processos e passos que dou a cada dia de estudo!❤

 ##

+Hello Word, my name is Luine! 😃

+I'm a black woman, graduated in Business Administration with an emphasis on Foreign Trade and a few years of career, who fell in love with the programming area and is starting a challenging and exciting journey through the Dev world! 😎

+I started this journey supported by a beautiful network of women, which is {Reprograma}, and I continue my journey enjoying the processes and steps I take each day of study!❤

+##